learn-co-students/sf-web-091619/18-intro-rails/LECTURE.md

 ## What is Rails? 🤔
 ### Making a Rails App 🌪
+- ❓*What's a framework?*
+- Rails is...
+  - A Ruby gem
+   - A set of code libraries
+   - An open-source project
+  - A web framework with the tools needed to build web apps:
+    - Routing
+    - Asset Management
+    - Database connections
+  - A MVC framework
+   - Good architecture baked in
+   - Logic in models, content displayed in views code, flow in controllers
+  - Not a programming language
+  - As fast or slow as you want it to be
 - ❓*What's an example of domain and a model in that domain?*
 - Build it out!
   - Install `gem install rails`